oanda/apidocs/v1/stream.md

 * There is a limit of 1 rate streaming connection per access tokens.
 In the event that a new rate stream request with the access token of an existing rate stream connection, OANDA servers will disconnect the older connection without warning.

-* A rate stream connection may subscribe up to a maximum of 10 instruments.
+* Each rate stream connection may subscribe up to a maximum of 10 instruments.

-### Input Query Parameters
+#### Input Query Parameters

 accountId
 : _Required_ The account that prices are applicable for.